team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/bananas.md

 ## Protecting your plants
 ### Pest control
+**Pest type:**
+- Weevils
+- Thrips
+- Nematodes
+- Scarring beetles
+- Sap-sucking insects

+**Symptoms:**
+- Wilting leaves
+- Yellowing leaves
+- Holes in leaves and fruits

+**Control method:**
+- Use insecticides
+- Remove the affected plants
+- Remove weeds
+- Spray soapy water
-**Pest type:** Nematodes, Weevils, Thrips, Scarring beetle, Sap-sucking insects **Symptoms:** Wilting leaves, yellowing leaves, holes in leaves and fruits **Control method:** Use insecticides, remove affected plant, remove weeds, spray soapy water, release lady bird beetles and lace wings in the field which are very active aphid feeders
+- Release ladybird beetles and lacewings in the field which are very active aphid feeders

 ### Disease Control
+**Disease type:**
+- Panama disease (_Fusarium ocdysporum_)
+- Anthracnose (_colletortichum  spp_)
+- Black Sigatoka leaf spot disease (_Mycosphorella fijiensis_)
+- Kodana leaf spot disease (_Codana musqe_)

+**Symptoms:**
+- **Panama disease:**
+  - All varieties except sour varieties are susceptible to Panama disease.
+  - The pathogen infects the root system, blocking the vascular tissue.
+Brown discoloration appears in the pseudostem and corm.
+  - Wilting occurs due to impaired water absorption, causing the leaves to yellow, fall from the petiole, and eventually lead to plant death.
+  - Symptoms often appear on bushes near developing banana canes, while smaller plants may not show symptoms.

+- **Anthracnose:**
+  - Among the banana varieties grown in Sri Lanka, the gray banana is the most susceptible to this disease.
+  - In other cultivated banana varieties, black circular spots may form during fruit ripening, appearing as clusters of black spots, a condition that occurs post-harvest.

+- **Black Sigatoka:**
+  - Dark brown spots run parallel to the lateral veins, appearing on the upper leaves (typically 2nd to 4th sheets).
+  - This disease is more economically damaging than Kahasigatoka leaf disease, potentially reducing yields by 35-50%.
+All cultivated banana varieties are susceptible.
+  - A minimum of 5 healthy, productive leaves is crucial for yield.
+This disease can significantly affect yield, causing premature fruit ripening and uneven ripening.

+- **Kodana leaf spot:**
+  - Oval spots form on the leaf blade and spread toward both leaf margins.
+  - These spots have a brown-gray center with a concentric ring-like pattern and are surrounded by a bright yellow halo.

-**Disease type:** Black Sigatoka, Bunchy Top Virus **Symptoms:** Black spots on leaves, yellowing of leaves, stunted growth **Management:** Regularly monitor plants for signs of disease.
-Remove infected leaves and plants.
-Use fungicides to control Black Sigatoka.
+Black spots on leaves, yellowing of leaves, stunted growth **Management:**
+- **Panama disease:**
+  - Fungicides are ineffective for disease control, so prevention is key.
+  - Water regularly and avoid disposing of diseased plant parts into waterways.
+  - Practice crop rotation with resistant varieties like sour.
+  - Obtain planting material from healthy mother plants.
+  - Reduce soil acidity, as acidic conditions increase pathogen density, by applying dolomite or fly ash.
+  - Tissue-cultured plants can be used as healthy planting material but may still be affected if planted in infected fields.

+- **Anthracnose:**
+  - Proper field hygiene should be maintained by removing weeds and keeping the plantation clean.
+  - For gray plantains, apply a fungicide containing mancozeb or chlorothalonil at 2-week intervals after bud break.
+  - It is also recommended that the banana bunch be covered.

+- **Black Sigatoka:** If symptoms are present, the plants should be removed.

+- **Kodana leaf spot:** Infected leaves should be cut off and burned.

 ## Difficulty Rating
 ### Low country wet zone (Difficulty: 5/10)